niksilver/BSCL/README.txt

   that for the main code because it's quite small.
 The tests, however, are split over multiple files because they can get quite lengthy.

-- I used the language of the problem.
+- I used the language of the problem/domain.
 E.g. a "place" method instead of "enqueue".

-- Instruction message implementation very simple, just for testing the InstructionQueue class.
+- The instruction message implementation very simple, just suficient for testing the InstructionQueue class.
 In the one-hour version it omits all non-essential properties, so only has instructionType (required for prioritising).
-In the larger version it has additional parameters but they are optional for ease of testing.
-Real requirements will determine how far this is from acceptability.
+In the larger version it has additional properties but they are set as optional parameters for ease of testing.
+Real requirements will determine how acceptable this is.

-- Interesting that the remove method didn't specify what criteria you should use to remove messages.
-Similarly the timeStamp property doesn't have a unit (e.g. seconds, milliseconds past the Epoch, etc).
+- Interesting that the requirements for removing messages didn't specify what criteria you should use to remove messages, so I went with something general.
+And the timeStamp property doesn't have a unit (e.g. seconds, milliseconds past the Epoch, etc), although it doesn't matter so far as this example goes.

 - A real implementation of a message queue would serialise the messages, etc.
   In fact, in a real implementation you'd probably use an action MQ.